 Awards & Residencies

-2007 Painting Residency at Catterline, ‘The Watchie’ studio made famous by the Scottish painter Joan Eardley in the 1960s.
+2007 Painting Residency at Catterline, ‘The Watchie’ studio made famous by the Scottish painter Joan Eardley.

 1981 – 1982 1 year Bursary from Mexican Government to study Experimental Printmaking in Mexico City.